-This car has real presence – it's wider and taller than both of its rivals, as well as being one of the most stylish, head-turning cars around, thanks to its swooping design and the big three-pointed star that sits boldly in the middle of the grille.
+This car has real presence – it's wider and taller than both of its rivals, as well as being one of the most stylish and head-turning cars around, thanks to its swooping design and the big three-pointed star that sits boldly in the middle of the grille.

-Whether you choose the Executive SE or the more expensive AMG Sport Edition trim level, this classy coupe comes with plenty of standard kit, such as climate control, USB and Bluetooth connectivity and parking sensors.
-We'd recommend spending around £1,500 extra for the AMG Sport Edition for the additional body styling and sports seats which adds some real driveway appeal.
+Whether you choose the Executive SE or more expensive AMG Sport Edition trim, this classy coupe comes with plenty of standard kit, such as climate control, USB and Bluetooth connectivity and parking sensors.
+We'd recommend spending around £1,500 extra on the AMG Sport Edition for its additional body styling and sports seats, which add some real driveway appeal.